top of page

 gloves/ 100% cotton GOTS dyed with Kerria lacca, Lawsonia inermis, Frangula and Curcuma longa

-The scene begins in a deep, almost hypnotic silence, evoking the stifling stillness of an anoxic sea.
-At the center lies a Bulgarian girl, symbolising future generations and their connection to what is yet to come, wrapped in a dark green shroud.
-This image represents the anoxia suffocating the Black Sea, a direct consequence of eutrophication.
-The girl’s movements are slow and laborious, as though trapped in a dense, immovable substance.
-This palpable stillness powerfully underscores the fragility of an ecosystem teetering on the edge of collapse.
+The scene begins in deep, almost hypnotic silence, evoking the oppressive stillness of an anoxic sea.
+At the center lies a Bulgarian girl wrapped in a dark green shroud, symbolizing future generations and their connection to what lies ahead.
+This image represents the anoxia suffocating the Black Sea, a direct result of eutrophication that deprives the waters of oxygen, gradually killing marine life.
+Every movement of the girl is slow and laborious as if trapped in a dense and inhospitable substance—a visual metaphor for the agony of a crisis-ridden ecosystem.
+The audience feels the weight of this stillness, sensing the intense suffering of an environment on the brink of collapse.

-Then comes a sign of change: from the cocoon, red gloves suddenly emerge, representing the red algae of the genus Phyllophora, once abundant in the Black Sea and crucial for marine biodiversity.
-These red gloves symbolise renewal, hinting that, despite widespread devastation, life can reemerge and flourish.
+Then, a sign of change suddenly emerges from the cocoon: red gloves.
+These gloves represent the red algae of the genus Phyllophora, which were once abundant in the Black Sea and crucial for marine biodiversity.
+These red gloves symbolize renewal, hinting that, despite widespread devastation, life can reemerge and flourish.

-The transformation gathers momentum with a striking chromatic shift: the green cocoon gradually dissolves, giving way to shades of blue—a color symbolising regeneration and the restored purity of the waters.
-Freed at last, the child dances upon an intense blue fabric, with each movement evoking the return of biodiversity and the resilience of the sea.
+The transformation gathers momentum with a striking chromatic shift: the green cocoon gradually dissolves, giving way to shades of blue—a color signifying regeneration and the restored purity of the waters.
+Finally freed, the child dances upon an intense blue fabric, with each movement evoking the return of biodiversity and the resilience of the sea.
+Now liberated from suffering, the girl dances gracefully on blue fabric that symbolizes the rebirth of biodiversity and the strength of the sea.
+Each gesture reminds us of nature’s power to reclaim itself when given the right conditions.

-The title (De)ossigenazione enriches the layered meaning of the performance through a play on words.
-It simultaneously evokes the oxygen depletion caused by eutrophication and hints at the possibility of renewal—a return to breath and vitality.
+The title (De)ossigenazione enriches the performance’s layered meaning through a play on words.
+It simultaneously evokes the oxygen depletion caused by eutrophication while hinting at the possibility of renewal—a return to breath and vitality.
 In this way, the performance serves as a visual allegory, depicting a powerful journey from suffocation to liberation, from decline to rebirth.

-* Eutrophication is the result of an excess of nutrients, primarily nitrogen and phosphorus, which come from agricultural fertilizers, industrial discharges, and urban runoff.
-The accumulation of these nutrients causes uncontrolled growth of algae and phytoplankton, whose death and decomposition consume large amounts of oxygen, creating oxygen-depleted areas – “dead zones.”
-In these areas, marine life cannot survive, and ecosystems collapse, leading to the loss of biodiversity.
+* Eutrophication results from excess nutrients—primarily nitrogen and phosphorus—from agricultural fertilizers, industrial discharges, and urban runoff.
+The accumulation of these nutrients causes uncontrolled growth of algae and phytoplankton, whose death and decomposition consume large amounts of oxygen, creating oxygen-depleted areas—” dead zones.”
+Marine life cannot survive in these areas, leading to the collapse of ecosystems and a loss of biodiversity.

 Click to access the online page.